jiafulow/vivado-hls-nota/README.md

 ## Vivado HLS limitations

 - For C and C++ designs only a single clock is supported.
 The same clock is applied to all functions in the design.
+- When using Stacked Silicon Interconnect (SSI) technology devices, it is important to ensure that the logic created by Vivado HLS fits within a single Super Logic Region (SLR).

 ## Vivado HLS examples